arielmission-space/PAOS/docs/source/user/saving/index.rst

 Save datacube
 -----------------

-The :func:`~paos.paos_saveoutput.save_datacube` method receives as input a list of output dictionaries for each POP simulation, a hdf5 file name, a list of identifiers to tag each simulation and the relevant keys to store at each surface, and saves all the outputs to a data cube stored in the hdf5 output file.
+The :func:`~paos.core.saveOutput.save_datacube` method receives as input a list of output dictionaries for each POP simulation, a hdf5 file name, a list of identifiers to tag each simulation and the relevant keys to store at each surface, and saves all the outputs to a data cube stored in the hdf5 output file.
 If indicated, this method overwrites a previously saved file.